bopith/UnicornCompanies/README.md

 <img alt="GitHub" src="https://img.shields.io/github/license/bopith/UnicornCompanies?style=for-the-badge">  [![LinkedIn](https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555)](https://www.linkedin.com/in/bopithbun/)

-This repository contains SQL queries, PowerPoint presentation for the analytical project on 1060 unicorn companies in 46 countries around the world.
-This project aims to explore the answers to the following questions:
+This repository contains SQL queries and the slide presentation for the analytical project on 1060 unicorn companies in 46 countries worldwide.
+This project aims at exploring the answers to the following questions:
 1. Which unicorn companies have had the biggest return on investment?
 2. How long does it usually take for a company to become a unicorn?
 3. Which industries have the most unicorns?